Skip to Content

 But it’s not needed and it’s a free activity for the kids!

-Just 20 minutes from town are the La Sal Mountains.
+Just 20 minutes from the small town of Moab are the La Sal Mountains.
 Easily seen from various parts of Arches NP and Canyonlands NP, they offer a little different landscape from the red slab rock of southeast Utah.

 It’s like you’re stepping into another world when you visit the Manti-La Sal National Forest.
 The picturesque alpine views of lush forests are a breath-takingly beautiful and a fresh alternative from the traditional sights of the area.
 It’s actually one of the reasons Moab is one of the best places to visit in September in USA!